Summer Program in Philosophy

 All participants are provided with room and board while they are at Hamilton College and receive stipends from the Truax Fund in Philosophy.

-In addition to coursework, the HCSPiP provides a one-day Adirondack trip, a July 4 celebration, and other philosophy-related activities.
+In addition to coursework, the HCSPiP provides a one-day Adirondack trip, a July 4 celebration, and other activities, all imbued with the natural interests of our participants in philosophy.

-The program culminates, for faculty, in a conference on pedagogy at which the three instructors of the courses will present their work.
-At the conference, instructors share their experiences, what they tried and what they learned.
-Presenters are encouraged to focus on general, transferable pedagogical skills so that the conference will be useful for instructors in a wide range of disciplines.
+The program culminates, for faculty, in a conference on pedagogy at which the three instructors of the courses present their work and hear from a keynote speaker.
+Instructors share their experiences, what they tried and what they learned.
+The conference is streamed so that instructors from other institutions can learn from the work at HCSPiP.
+Past conferences are archived here.

 The Hamilton College Summer Program in Philosophy is funded by the Chauncey R. Truax Fund for Philosophy.